 '''

-#log4j.logger.com.iona=DEBUG
+log4j.logger.com.iona=DEBUG

+...

 '''

 In this file, all Artix logging is set to a root logger named 'com.iona'.
-You can not specify to log only 'DEBUG' level messages like you can Artix logging.
-Instead, specifying a logging level means to log all messages with that level or higher.
+Unlike Artix logging, specifying a logging level does not mean to log only that level (for example, 'DEBUG').
+Instead, specifying a level means to log all messages with that level or higher.
 For example, setting the log level to 'DEBUG' means to log all 'DEBUG', 'WARNING', 'ERROR', and 'FATAL' messages.